arcium-hq/agave/SECURITY.md

 If it is determined that this is not a critical network issue then the advisory should be closed and if more follow-up is required a normal Solana public github issue should be created.

 ### 3. Prepare Fixes
-For the affected branches, typically all three (edge, beta and stable), prepare a fix for the issue and push them to the corresponding branch in the private repository associated with the draft security advisory.
+For the affected branches, typically all three (edge, beta, and stable), prepare a fix for the issue and push it to the corresponding branch in the private repository associated with the draft security advisory.
 There is no CI available in the private repository so you must build from source and manually verify fixes.
 Code review from the reporter is ideal, as well as from multiple members of the core development team.